Judge Michael McCuskey to retire in October

-After 32 years on the bench, and just past his 72nd birthday, well-known Central Illinois Judge Michael McCuskey is hanging up his robe.
+URBANA — After 32 years on the bench, and just past his 72nd birthday, well-known Judge Michael McCuskey is hanging up his robe.

 The veteran jurist announced his October retirement on today's "A Penny For Your Thoughts" on WDWS 1400-AM.